matt-forster/LIIS/README.md

 2. Ensure the rewrite module is enabled in your webserver preferences
 3. Download and move the website files into the hosted directory
 4. **Special Write permissions** are required for the `resources/download` and `resources/upload` directories, to ensure that the export and picture functions operate properly.
 Popular permissions for these folders are 775 for the appropriate Apache and FTP users.
-5. Open `application/config/database.php` and change the appropriate settings to allow codeigniter to connect to MySQL.
-Make sure to change both the data and user settings.
+5. Open `install.php` and `application/config/database.php`.
+Change the appropriate settings to allow codeigniter to connect to MySQL.
+Make sure to change both the data and user database settings in database.php.
 6. Browse to `(website_root)/install.php` to install the database.
 If an error is shown, look over your MySQL settings to ensure connectivity.
 7. Log in to the user management with the user and password provided after successful database installation.